maanex/cordo/README.md

 })
 ```

-This approach might take a second to get used to but allows for some very powerful composability and is highly scaleable.
+This almost recursive approach might take a second to get used to but it allows for some very powerful composability and is highly scaleable.

+Please note that cordo is stateless, this means the locals are only present for the single interaction they are written to and are not there once a follow up interaction happens.
+You can use route parameters to store dynamic information or use an external state management that works with your deployment.

 #### Parameters in routes